My Forking Life

 Conventional Oven

-• Preheat oven to 425 degrees Fahrenheit.
-Place chicken pieces on baking sheet and bake for 45-50 minutes.
+Preheat oven to 425 degrees Fahrenheit.
+Place chicken pieces on a baking sheet and bake for 45-50 minutes, flipping halfway.

 Grill

-• Place chicken pieces on a grill that has been heated to medium using indirect heat and cook until internal temp reaches 165 degrees Fahrenheit.
+Place chicken pieces on a grill that has been heated to medium using indirect heat and cook until the internal temperature reaches 165 degrees Fahrenheit.
 This can take up to an hour on a grill.

 Jamaican jerk chicken on a white plate.

-• When the chicken is done cooking, use a sharp knife to further chop the chicken.
+When the chicken is done cooking, use a sharp knife to chop it further.
+This is what gives you that authentic jerk experience, rather than serving big pieces.

-Because there is very little acidity in the marinade, that can break down the meat, this chicken can be marinated for a long time.
-In fact, the longer the better.
+Because there is minimal acidity in the marinade, which can break down the meat, this chicken can be marinated for a long time.
+The longer the better.
 Marinate it for at least 4 hours to allow the flavors to develop, and you can leave it overnight.
 Overnight is best.

-It can be reheated in the oven, covered with foil at 325F for around 20 minutes until heated through.
-It can be reheated in the air fryer at 400F for 4 to 5 minutes.
+It can be reheated in the oven, covered with foil at 325°F for around 20 minutes until heated through.
+It can be reheated in the air fryer at 350°F for 4 to 5 minutes.

 What do you serve it with?